 Emerging & Other includes Ask Media, The Daily Beast, College Humor, and IAC Films.

-IAC, based in New York City, has operations in North America, Europe, Latin America, Australia, and Asia.
-The US accounts for 70% of revenue.
+IAC, based in New York City, has operations in North America, Europe, and Asia.
+Its ANGI Homeservices segment operates across the US, as well as in Austria, Canada, France, Germany, Italy, the Netherlands, and the UK.
+The US accounts for two-thirds of total company revenue.

 Sales and Marketing

-Google is IAC’s biggest customer, supplying about a fifth of its revenue.
+IAC is fairly reliant on Google for revenue; the search giant is IAC's biggest customer, supplying about 15% of its revenue.

 Mergers and Acquisitions